West Indies cricket team: History

 Learie Constantine, who played Test cricket in the 1920s and 1930s, was one of the first great West Indian players.

 Daren Sammy.
-The West Indies have won three major tournament titles: the Champions Trophy once, and the World Twenty20 twice.
+The West Indies have won three major tournament titles: the Cricket World Cup twice, the Champions Trophy once, and the World Twenty20 twice.
 Both World T20s were won with Sammy as captain, making him and Clive Lloyd the only West Indian captains with multiple ICC tournament victories.

-The history of the West Indies cricket team began in the 1890s, when the first representative sides were selected to play visiting English sides.
+The history of the West Indies cricket team began in the 1890s, when the first representative teams were selected to play visiting English teams.
 The WICB joined the sport's international ruling body, the Imperial Cricket Conference, in 1926, and played their first official international match, granted Test status, in 1928, thus becoming the fourth Test 'nation'.
-In their early days in the 1930s, the side represented the British colonies that would later form the West Indies Federation plus British Guiana.
+In their early days in the 1930s, the team represented the British colonies that would later form the West Indies Federation plus British Guiana.

 The last series the West Indies played before the outbreak of the Second World War was against England in 1939.
 There followed a hiatus that lasted until January 1948 when the MCC toured the West Indies.
 Of the West Indies players in that first match after the war only Gerry Gomez, George Headley, Jeffrey Stollmeyer, and Foffie Williams had previously played Test cricket.
 In 1948, leg spinner Wilfred Ferguson became the first West Indian bowler to take ten wickets in a Test, finishing with 11/229 in a match against England; later that same year Hines Johnson became the first West Indies fast bowler to achieve the feat, managing 10/96 against the same opponents.

 The West Indies defeated England for the first time at Lord's on 29 June 1950.
 Ramadhin and Alf Valentine were the architects of the victory which inspired a calypso by Lord Beginner.
 Later on 16 August 1950, completed a 3–1 series win when they won at The Oval.
-Although blessed with some great players in their early days as a Test team, their successes remained sporadic until the 1960s when the side changed from a white-dominated to a black-dominated side under the successive captaincies of Frank Worrell and Gary Sobers.
+Although blessed with some great players in their early days as a Test team, their successes remained sporadic until the 1960s when the team changed from a white-dominated to a black-dominated team under the successive captaincies of Frank Worrell and Gary Sobers.